Pemberton railway station

 Pemberton railway station serves the Pemberton area of Wigan in Greater Manchester, England.
 It is on the Kirkby branch line from Wigan Wallgate.

 The station was opened on 20 November 1848 by the Liverpool and Bury Railway.
 It on the A571 Billinge Road.
 The platforms are at the bottom of two ramps (one on each side) which until recently was cobbled on the Kirkby bound platform.
 Once on the platform, the line underneath the bridge is obscured by overgrown trees.

-Pemberton is served by major bus routes 1 and 2 operated by Stagecoach Manchester which runs every 10 minutes combined from Wigan town centre.